ahgroup/DSAIRM/inst/docsfordevelopers/documentation.md

 * Run the check, fix any errors

 ### To deploy package to shinyappsio
-* open app.R, set its folder as working directory
-* make sure latest version is on Github and passes tests
+to deploy, follow these steps (replace DSAIRM with DSAIDE as needed):
+1. go into the folder where this file (app.R) resides
-* install the package through CRAN or github if we want to use the github version, e.g. devtools::install_github('ahgroup/DSAIRM')
+2. install the package through CRAN or github if we want to use the github version devtools::install_github('ahgroup/DSAIRM')
-* uncomment the library(DSAIDE) statement in app.R
-* to deploy, run the following rsconnect::deployApp()
+3. #uncomment this line of code library('DSAIRM')
+4. with the above 'library' statement active, deploy with: run rsconnect::deployApp(account = 'epibiouga') as suitable, change the account to another one, e.g. handelgroup tokens need to be set up for the connection to work
+5. comment out the library command again

 ### To-do at release time
 * "by hand" edit the DESCRIPTION file to make sure it's up to date